jamie-fraser-is/intro-to-aws-networking/README.md

      aws cloudformation deploy --template-file vpc-template.yaml --stack-name my-vpc-stack --capabilities CAPABILITY_NAMED_IAM
      ```
    - Or use the AWS Console to upload and launch the template.

-4. **Outputs:**
+   - If you want to use the Transit Gateway attachment, deploy `tgw-template.yaml` first, then deploy `vpc-template.yaml`.

+4. **(Optional) Deploy using GitHub Actions:**
+   - This repository includes a GitHub Actions workflow to automate CloudFormation deployments.
+   - The workflow will:
+     - Check out your code on push or pull request.
+     - Set up AWS credentials from repository secrets.
+     - Validate the CloudFormation templates.
+     - Deploy the specified template (e.g., `vpc-template.yaml`) to your AWS account using the AWS CLI.
+   - To use this pipeline:
+     1. Add your AWS credentials as repository secrets (see Prerequisites above).
+     2. Edit the workflow file (in `.github/workflows/`) to specify the correct template and stack name if needed.
+     3. Push your changes to trigger the workflow.

+5. **Check outputs:**
-   - The stack will output resource IDs for VPC, subnets, NAT Gateway, and more for reference and integration.
+   - The stack will output resource IDs for VPC, subnets, NAT Gateway, Lambda, etc. Use these for integration or further automation.

-## Key Features
+## Customization

-- Public and private subnets across two AZs
-- Internet Gateway and NAT Gateway
-- Public and private route tables
-- VPC endpoints for S3 (Gateway) and Lambda (Interface)
+- **IAM Roles:**
+  - Replace the placeholder Lambda execution role ARN with one from your account that has the necessary permissions (VPC access, logging, etc).
-- Example Security Groups and NACLs
+- **Security Groups & NACLs:**
-- Lambda function deployed in VPC mode
-- Private Route53 hosted zone
-- Transit Gateway attachment (requires existing TGW)

-## Notes

-- The templates are for demonstration and learning.
-Adjust security group and NACL rules for production use.
+  - Adjust the example rules to fit your security requirements.
+The provided rules are for demonstration and may be overly permissive for production.
-- Ensure you have a valid IAM role for Lambda with VPC and logging permissions.
-- For the Transit Gateway attachment, you must have a TGW already created and exported as `TransitGatewayId`.
+- **Parameters:**
+  - Change CIDR blocks, subnet sizes, and naming to fit your network plan.

 ## Cleanup

-To avoid ongoing charges, delete the CloudFormation stack when finished:
+To avoid ongoing AWS charges, delete the CloudFormation stack when finished:
 ```sh
 aws cloudformation delete-stack --stack-name my-vpc-stack
 ```